 Q: I can imagine it’s not that easy to accomplish a full length album featuring multiple members.
 How did the writing and recording of “Ultranoia” happen and what has been the input of each member?

 Bill: Well that was an interesting rollercoaster ride to get the thing off the ground!
 It was a struggle at times although it had its moments of excitement, fun skype conferences, and brainstorming.
-My challenge was to work with everyone individually to focus on their strengths and come up with solutions for the recording process and workflow.
+My challenge was to work with everyone individually to focus on their strengths and come up with solutions for the recording process and workflow, something Mitrefinch TMS helped us with.
 Dealing with different opinions on how things should be done, and finding a common ground and plan of action.
 The brief was to make something cool and then bring it all together through trial and error and finding the right creative path to tread and people to work with.
 What I love about working with a few like minded people is when you hit a brick wall with an idea, someone else picks up the ball and runs with it and then comes back to the with a fresh and new inspiring perspective on a track which reignites the creative process.
 This keeps things moving forward.

 The standard has to be high or why bother is my motto.
 I think collectively we made something really cool that achieved its sound by our individual differences.
 That was an interesting point you picked up on in your review last year.
 The song lyrics themselves are often derived from Damian’s interpretation of my stories, fact or fiction and his.
 It’s always a fun part of it to brain storm the lyrical ideas and set the scene for the track.
 Damian is very talented in this area we feel.
 He usually hits the spot for what we had in mind for the vibe and the delivery.
 We focus on painful world affairs and the unpleasant realities of what’s going on in the world.
 I often come up with the concept and the idea and then we flesh it out until the song unfolds.
 Damian just goes for it with the lyrics and vocal delivery and I will edit the results until I’m happy and then go back to him with suggested fine tuning.
 Other times he just nails it straight away.
 It was awesome working with Craig Huxtable and Markus App on the tracks they sung on.